yaqiongz/2018.github.io/_posts/2018-01-30-First-Kaggle-Iceberg.md

 Here is the link for the full report: [Link](https://github.com/yaqiongz/aws/blob/master/FinalReport/FinalR_AWS.ipynb)

-There are so many new images generated every second, from the smart phones by our hand, and from the radar in the sky.
-Letting a computer understanding images is useful, yet not easy.
-It's also interesting to recall the moments we teach our children apples and pears from those image cards.
-Human's brains are certainly different, but they also need to initiate the learning process.
-Now, is it a good time to initiate the learning of a computer?
+There are so many new images generated every second, from the smart phones by our hand and from the radar in the sky.
+Letting a computer understand images is useful, yet not easy.
+It's interesting to recall the moments we teach our children apples and pears from image cards.
+Human's brains are certainly different, but they also need some teaching efforts.
+Now, is it the time to teach the computer about the contents in an image?

-In this kaggle chanllenge project, we want to let a computer tell icebergs and ships from remote sensors' image data with better performance.
+In this kaggle chanllenge project, the goal is to let the computer tell icebergs and ships from remote sensors' image data.
 The teaching materials is a training dataset contains about 1600 image data.
-Those data are marked with the label if the images contain an iceberg or not.
-And then, after building the model from the training data, the model will predict new images and the performance of prediction will be evaluated.
+Those data are marked with labels telling us if a image contains an iceberg or not.
+After building a predictive model using the training data, we will test the model with new images (about 8000), and the performance of the prediction will be evaluated.

+Let's first take a look at how the training dataset looks like:

+Each row in the json file contains a sample.
+There are two image bands for one sample, band_1 and band2.
+It's common to see image data have multiple bands.
+Usually, colored images contains three bands: R, G and B bands.
+Here in this radar

 ### Acknowledgements: